-Plenty of couples have seen the charm in Paris-theme receptions over the past few years.
+Plenty of couples have seen the charm in Paris-themed receptions over the past few years.
 You see them crop up in tastefully muted ballrooms, awash in lattes and mochas, blacks and ivories.

 Couples spruce up the tables with eiffel-style vases, or actual mini Eiffel Towers topped with monochromatic florals.
 Sometimes you'll see snippets of toile, a towering croquembouche on the cake table, bridal stationery peppered with fleurs de lis, or bridal showers that pop with pink-and-black hat boxes and velvety French-milled soaps.